 Rule 9.
 Order of play

-a) The order of play, regardless of number of available courts, is as follows:-
+a) The order of play, regardless of number of available courts, is as per score card.

 b) Players must play in ranked order on the day according to the Club and team rankings submitted by the Club and held by the Recorder.

 i) Teams may nominate interchange players for a match.
 Interchange players must be registered players of the team or a lower graded SSTA team within the Club.

 ii) No more than one male and one female may be used for any one match.
 The team, including interchange players, must be recorded on the score sheet prior to the commencement of play.

 iii) All team players, including the interchange players, must be recorded on the score sheet in ranked order.

 iv) The interchange player must play at least one set during the day to be classed as having played a match for finals qualifying purposes.
 Listed interchange players who do not play a set will not be considered as having played a match on that day.

 v) A player interchange for each gender, may occur more then once throughout the days play.